pi314ever/astar-py/README.md

-# AStar-py
+# graph_search_py

-A pure python package for astar search.
+A pure python package for graph search algorithms.

 Currently still in development.